effectai/developer-docs/docs/quickstart/README.md

 </code-group>

 #### Browser
-When using the Effect SDK in the browser, import the SDK from the `node_modules` directory in your project to your main html file.
-While we are at it, we will add our main javascript file to the html file.
+When using the Effect SDK in the browser, import the SDK from the `node_modules` directory in your project to your main HTML file.
+While we are at it, we will add our main javascript file to the HTML file.

 <code-group>
 <code-block title="index.html">